Effective construction of Hilbert modular forms of half-integral weight: Extending the main formula

 Finally, we can compute $\tlv D(\tphi_v)$ using \cite[Prop.~4.3]{hiraga-ikeda}, since the Whittaker functional they consider in that proposition agrees with $\tlv D$.
 More precisely, being $D$ fundamental the integer $\cond D$ defined in \cite[Def.~2.2]{hiraga-ikeda} (which should not be confused with our notation for the conductor) equals $0$.
 This implies that the factor $\Psi(D,q^{-s})$ appearing in \cite[Prop.~4.3]{hiraga-ikeda} formula equals $1$, so we get that

 which together with \eqref{eqn:ltwist} completes the proof. \end{proof}

 We remark that though Hiraga and Ikeda consider the case of trivial level for stating their main results, the local auxiliary results quoted above are valid since they are used in the case $v \nmid \id N$.
 We also remark that in the case when $v$ is odd the result above follows by \cite[Prop.~8.1]{baruch-mao}; furthermore, the case when $F = \Q$ and $v = 2$ can be proved using \cite[Prop.~9.5]{baruch-mao}.
+The results from \cite{hiraga-ikeda} allow us to give a general proof.

 \begin{lemma} Let $v \in \mbf$ be such that $\val_v(\id N) = 1$.
 Assume that $v$ is odd.
 Then there exists a constant $c_v = c_v(\varphi_v)$ such that $\mcE_v(D) = c_v$ for every fundamental discriminant $D \in \OO[v]$ such that $\kro Dv \neq - \AL[v]{g}$. \end{lemma}